-E-Alchemists offer local SEO, web development and design, SEO copywriting and landing page optimisation at competitive prices.
+E-Alchemists offer local SEO, web development and design, SEO copywriting and landing page optimization at decent prices.
 Contact E-Alchemists on +65 67171946 or walk right into their office situated at 55 Market Street #10-00 Singapore 048941.

-This list can never be complete without a few honourable mentions:
+This list can never be complete without a few honorable mentions:

 - Ryan Lim – Founder & Director of Blugrapes

 - Sandeep Bastikar – Founder & Managing Director of BrandNeu

 - Neeraj Sundarajoo – CEO of Comwerks Interactive